 Daniel G. Lauby studies early modern adaptation, particularly as it relates to afterlives, intertextuality, and queer theory.
 During his time at UNH, he hopes to investigate how appropriations in both high and low culture create interventions through competing precedents.
 Much of his interest lies in Victorian and neo-Victorian literature, but his work has also focused on sixteenth- and twenty-first century adaptations.
 Previous conference papers and articles have included “Deception and Desire: Queering Ovid in Marlowe’s Hero and Leander,” “Shakespeare Stage Performance as Character in the Slings and Arrows Television Series,” and "Sadomasochistic Cyclicality: Appropriations of Shakespeare's ‘Dark Lady’ Sonnets in Dickens's Great Expectations."
 He is currently working on an essay titled “’Speak Like Thyself’: Marlowe’s Ovid and Queer Fidelity” for a collection edited by Lisa S. Starks.
 Dan previously taught high school English and 3000-level undergraduate courses on Gothic literature and adaptation at the University of South Florida St. Petersburg.
 When he isn’t working, Dan enjoys running, hiking, and playing the banjo.

 Jin Lee is a Ph.D.
 Candidate in English Literature at the University of New Hampshire.
 Her research focuses on Asian American literature, graphic narratives, trauma studies, and postcolonial literary studies and globalization.
 Her dissertation addresses how contemporary Asian American novels and graphic narratives represent historical trauma.
-Her essay on Fred Chao's graphic narrative Johnny Hiro has been accepted for publication, upon minor revision, in CLCWeb: Comparative Literature and Culture.
-Her other articles also appeared in The Comics Grid and American, British, and Canadian Studies.
+Her research has appeared or is forthcoming in Journal of Literature and Trauma Studies, CLCWeb: Comparative Literature and Culture, The Comics Grid, and American, British, and Canadian Studies.

 Leanna Lostoski is a fourth-year Literature Ph.D. student and Teaching Assistant in UNH's Department of English.
 Her primary research areas are Modernist literature and Ecocriticism, and her work focuses on representations of the environment, temporality, and humanity's relationship with the nonhuman world in early 20th century texts.
 She would say her favorite author is Virginia Woolf, and she has published an article on Woolf titled “‘Imaginations of the Strangest Kind’: The Vital Materialism of Virginia Woolf” in the Journal of the Midwest Modern Language Society.
 When not working on her scholarship or teaching, Leanna likes to hike or ski depending on the season as well as tour New England's finest breweries.